C00kie-/squirrel.lu/README.md

 # Contributions

 ## Hardware
-If conferences talks the date of the con if you want to find out more about speakers and the conference itself.
+If you want to know more about the conferences and the speakers, there are the conference editions
 - Manchester BeerSide,Bsides, [On chip debugging with Openocd](On-Chip-debugging-with-OpenOCD-and-GDB), August 2018
 - Luxembourg, Hack.Lu, [Snarf-if!](https://cfp.hack.lu/hacklu19/talk/8YR7UM/) Intro to hardware hacking, firmware extraction and analysis with opensource tools.
 Workshop :wrench: October 2019
 - Berlin, OffensiveCon :wrench: firmware extraction with Saumil Shah ARM Exploit Lab, February 2020